department-of-veterans-affairs/vagov-content/pages/education/benefit-rates/montgomery-active-duty-rates.md

 We base your monthly rate (or payment amount) on where you're at in your training.
 We'll pay you directly each month.

-All rates in $ U.S. dollars
+All rates in U.S. $
 | **If you're at this point in your training...** | **We'll pay this amount each month** |
 |--|--|
 | First 6 months | 1,495.50 |